MarkHedleyJones/dmenu-extended/README.md

 ## Installing dmenu-extended (this extension)

-Download and extract this repository or copy and paste the following block of code into your terminal.
+Installing this extension is as simple as copying and pasting the following block of code into a terminal and pressing enter.

     cd /tmp && \
     wget https://github.com/markjones112358/dmenu-extended/archive/master.zip && \